Predictive Processing And Perceptual Control

 The Greek atomists like Epicurus have been totally superseded by modern atomic theory, but they still get a sort of “how did they do that?” award for using vague intuition and good instincts to cook up a scientific theory that couldn’t be proven or universally accepted until centuries later.
 If PP proves right, then Will Powers and PCT deserve a place in the pantheon besides them.
 There’s something kind of wasteful about this – we can’t properly acknowledge the cutting-edgeness of their contribution until it’s obsolete – but at the very least we can look through their other work and see if they’ve got even more smart ideas that might be ahead of their time.

-(Along with his atomic theory, Epicurus gathered a bunch of philosophers and mathematicians into a small cult around him, who lived together in co-ed group houses preaching atheism and materialism and – as per the rumors – having constant orgies.
+(Along with his atomic theory, Epicurus gathered a bunch of philosophers and mathematicians into a small cult around him, who lived together in co-ed group houses preaching atheism and materialism and – as per the rumors – having orgies.
 If we’d just agreed he was right about everything from the start, we wouldn’t have had to laboriously reinvent his whole system.)

 Something about this framing is bothering me.
 One thing is that error-minimization and surprisal-minimization should look basically the same, and so it’s not obvious that framing one as approximating the other is better than framing them as isomorphic to each other.
 (Whether or not they’re actually isomorphic depends on the math going on underneath, but I think both frameworks could be consistent with any expected experimental results and major aspects of each seem natural and consistent with each other.)